- What is the FactGrid?

 The biggest argument for a FactGrid account is the unbeatably flexible software, Wikibase, which we have managed to implement in a pilot project with the help of Wikimedia Germany – outside its primary location, Wikidata:

-- You are looking for a software that speaks virtually every language and in which you can enter data in any language and allow the output in practically any other language?
+- You are looking for a software that speaks practically every major language — a platform on which you can enter data in your language and allow others to read your data in their languages?
 Wikibase is this software.

 - Are you looking for software in which you can transparently coordinate a whole team?
 In Wikibase this is as easy as in the Wikipedia software MediaWiki .